 Natural Hazard World Map.

-To enlarge, click here or go to front page, lower right.–>
+To enlarge, click here or go to front page, side bar–>

 The following map was created by the insurance company Munich Re.
 This version was last updated in 2011 (click the link on top twice to enlarge for details).
 All the seismic and meteorologic hazards listed below for any given area are expected to increase during a Grand Solar Minimum.
 General high risk zones can be expected to be affected proportionally – in simple parlance, as a generalization: expect more of the same in any given location.
 Plus a long term overall cooling.
 The map provides a handy base line overview on general geographic distribution of steady natural hazards.